Are the Sins of All Mankind Forgiven?

 Is Everyone Saved Because Their Sins Have Been Forgiven?
 No!

-Jesus told Nicodemus the Pharisee that he must be "born again", or born of the Spirit in order to enter the kingdom of God.
-Jesus meant that the man must receive the Spirit of God in order to be saved.
+Jesus told the Pharisee Nicodemus that he must be "born again," or born of the Spirit in order to enter the Kingdom of God.
+Jesus meant that he must receive the Spirit of God in order to be saved.
 Jesus did not tell Nicodemus that he had to be baptized.
-Jesus said he had to be born of water, meaning birth water of the womb.
+Jesus said he had to be born of water, meaning the water of the womb.
 He must be human, not an evil spirit or demon.
 Jesus did not tell Nicodemus that he had to have his sins forgiven.

 John 3:1 There was a man of the Pharisees named Nicodemus, a ruler of the Jews.
 2 This man came to Jesus by night and said to Him, "Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God is with him."
 3 Jesus answered and said to him, "Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God."
 4 Nicodemus said to Him, "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"
 5 Jesus answered, "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.